Driver Error Is a Frequent Cause of Truck Accidents

 Of course, driver error is not the only cause of tragic truck accidents.
 Other entities may be liable including the truck or trailer owner, the person or company who leased the truck, the truck or parts manufacturer or the cargo loader.
 An attorney experienced in truck accidents can help determine liability for any injuries.Let Us Know If You Have Been Injured in a Truck Accident

 If you or a family member has been injured in a truck accident or in a car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.